Steps of the Student Conduct Process

 Step 5: Sanctioning, if necessary

 Students who accept responsibility or are found responsible through the student conduct process will be sanctioned accordingly.
 Sanctions are primarily based on two (2) key factors: the type and severity of the violation and previous violations of record.
-Sanctions will be progressively harsh for those students who have previous offenses.

 Step 6: Hearing, if necessary

-A hearing, typically with the University Conduct Board (UCB), will be scheduled to officially hear the charges of student misconduct.
+A formal hearing, typically with the University Conduct Board (UCB), will be scheduled to officially hear the charges of student misconduct.
 After all evidence has been presented, the UCB or appropriate hearing authority will determine if a preponderance of evidence exists to find a student responsible for a particular violation.
 The UCB will: determine if the student is responsible or not, determine the appropriate sanction if necessary, and communicate this finding to the student within five (5) business days.

 Step 7: Appeal, if necessary